 New pro-powder policies to officially open up tree zones in recent years have made a big difference to what you are allowed to ski.
 Gates and an armband system for access are a simple and easy way for them to control these areas.

 Nishimori, Appi’s backside second peak served by a single double chair, is our favourite go to on a powder day.
-This visit we got lucky, with fresh snow overnight turning bluebird in time for first lifts, so I got to drag Toru Hotta out of the office and into what you see here.
+This visit we got lucky, with fresh snow overnight turning bluebird in time for first lifts.
+I dragged Toru Hotta out of the office and into what you see here.

 Now just get your free armband at the base and get into it.
 The best line lures you lower and lower, so you end up having to head all the way to the base on a long green run in order to ride the gondola and get back around to Nishimori.